nmacbean/SW-US-Hydro-Model-Eval-HESS/11-layer_simulations/both/readme.md

-Simulations with reduced bare soil fraction and activation of the bare soil resistance term.
+11-layer simulations with reduced bare soil fraction and activation of the bare soil resistance term.